How to Get Manlift Certification for Your Employees

 - Self-Propelled: This compact manlift can usually lift workers up to 20 ft.

 - Push-Around: A push-around manlift tends to be larger than a self-propelled model.
 It can typically reach heights up to 50 ft.

 - Atrium: Sometimes referred to as a belt or compact crawler lift, an atrium model is a large, heavy-duty option.
 It has retractable legs and other features that make it a terrific option on dirt, sand, mud, and other rough terrain.

 Choose the right manlift based on the task at hand.
 Then, enroll your workers in certification training, so they can learn how to safely use and maintain their lift.

 What Are Some Manlift Jobs Available?

 Manlifts must be operated by those who are skilled and trained to use them and guide workers to use them safely.
 It is a manlift employee’s job to ensure that safety hazards aren’t present when a manlift is being used on a worksite and that injuries and fatalities aren’t likely to happen.

-Some of the jobs available involving manlifts include:
+Some of the jobs where workers are often required to operate manlifts include:

 - Manlift maintenance manager

 - Operator technician